HectorTorresE/ReactDapp/README.md

 # ReactDapp

-this is a web3 Dapp made with react and solidity
+this is a web3 NFT Dapp made with react and solidity